What's next? - Brexit

 Buy: Crème Hair Remover Duo Kit, £5.56, House of Beauty.

-"I'd recommend Boots' facial hair removal cream - it's the best I've ever tried."
+"I'd recommend Boots' - it's the best I've ever tried."

-Boots' own brand rates extremely highly when it comes to facial hair removal, coming first place for many of our users who have struggled for years to find the most effective cream.
+Boots' own brand ranks extremely highly, coming first place for many of our users who have struggled for years to find the most effective cream.
 Like Sally Hansen's cream, it's a gentle formula that is ideal for sensitive skin, but does it work on coarse hair?
 Well, yes, but it might take a little extra effort and patience.

-While it may be one of the best facial hair removal creams on the market, we urge you not to make the same mistake as this gransnetter...
+While it may be one of the best options on the market, we urge you not to make the same mistake as this gransnetter...

 "Make sure you buy the cream specifically for facial hair.
 Don't make the same mistake I did and use body hair removal cream.
 I ended up with a very sore and red lip!"

-"I use Veet facial cream on the 'tache if I'm going somewhere special."
+"I use Veet on the 'tache if I'm going somewhere special."

 Perhaps the go-to among women with a bit of facial hair, Veet's face cream will leave your skin feeling smooth and hydrated.
 Five to 10 minutes is all is takes to be rid of those pesky hairs, which, in our eyes, means it beats shaving any day.
 The kit also contains a spatula which makes application easy.